vn971/rua/README.md

 `rua info xcalib freecad`  # shows information on packages

 `rua shellcheck path/to/my/PKGBUILD`  # run `shellcheck` on a PKGBUILD, discovering potential problems with the build instruction.
-Takes special care for PKGBUILD variables.
+Takes care of special PKGBUILD variables.

 `rua tarcheck xcalib.pkg.tar`  # if you already have a *.pkg.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).